🔗 What is internal linking in SEO? (Direct answer)

 Internal linking is the practice of creating hyperlinks that connect one page on your website to another page on the same website.
-In SEO, they do five key things: they help search engines discover and crawl your pages, they distribute link equity (PageRank) from high-authority pages to pages that need ranking support, they signal topical relationships between pages to build topical authority, they establish site architecture hierarchy so Google understands which pages matter most, and they guide users through a logical content journey that improves engagement and conversions.
-It's also the one link-building lever you have complete control over — and in 2026, it is one of the highest-leverage SEO activities available to any website, regardless of size or domain authority.
+It does five key things: helps search engines discover and crawl pages, distributes link equity (PageRank) to pages that need ranking support, signals topical relationships that build topical authority, establishes site hierarchy, and guides users through a logical content journey.
+It's also the one link-building lever you have complete control over — making it one of the highest-leverage SEO activities available, regardless of site size or domain authority.

-From my own work: After 13+ years of technical SEO audits, the one thing I keep seeing is how many teams treat internal linking as an afterthought.
+After 13+ years of technical SEO audits, the one thing I keep seeing is how many teams treat internal linking as an afterthought.
 A site I reviewed in late 2024 had published over 120 articles across two years.
-When I mapped the internal link graph, around 30 of those articles had fewer than three inbound internal links from the rest of the site — pages that had been published and effectively orphaned.
+When I mapped the internal link graph, around 30 of those articles had fewer than three inbound internal links — pages that had been published and effectively orphaned.
 Not because the team didn't care, but because there was no internal linking process attached to publication.
-Every new post went live without anyone checking what existing content should link to it.

 The fix isn't complicated: a simple pre-publish checklist item that asks "which existing pages should link to this, and which of our existing pages should this link to?"
 Running that check at publication time costs about five minutes.
 Not running it costs months of equity that accumulates nowhere. — Rohit Sharma